 Webroot works differently.
 It stores its database in the cloud.
 Every time a threat appears, most of the workload happens in the cloud and not on the user’s machine.
 The result is a light and fast antivirus product that doesn’t eat a lot of your system’s resources.

 Sounds good, right?
 The Webroot software suite has made a name for being unorthodox, yet effective.
 Does that make it the right antivirus solution for you?

 For this review, we will examine Webroot Internet Security Plus, one of the vendor’s 3 most popular solutions for home users.

 The Webroot Internet Security Plus suite has a price tag of $44.99.
 This buys you a 1-year license for up to three devices.
-Those can be PCs, Macs, as well as tablets and smartphones.
-Plus, you can pay in advance for up to 3 years.
+Those can be PCs, Macs, as well as tablets, and smartphones.
+Your passwords and logins are also protected.
+Plus, you can pay in advance for up to three years.